Tracie Spencer (album)

-Tracie Spencer is the debut album of American singer Tracie Spencer, released on June 25, 1988 on Capitol Records.
+Tracie Spencer is the debut album of American singer Tracie Spencer, released in 1988 on Capitol Records.

 Overview

 At the time of this release, Spencer was 11 years old and noted as the youngest female artist to sign a record deal with a major label.
 The single "Symptoms of True Love" peaked at No. 38 on the Billboard Hot 100 chart and No. 11 on the Billboard Hot Soul Songs chart.
 The singles "Hide and Seek" and "Imagine" also reached Nos.
 32 and 31 on the Billboard Hot Soul Songs charts.